ChendoChap/pOOBs4/README.md

 ## Short how-to
 This exploit is unlike previous ones where they were based purely in software.
 Triggering the vulnerability requires plugging in a specially formatted USB device at just the right time.
 In the repository you'll find a .img file.
 You can write this .img to a USB using something like Win32DiskImager.

-**Note: This will wipe the device, ensure you select the correct drive and that you're OK with that before doing this**
+**Note: This will wipe the USB drive, ensure you select the correct drive and that you're OK with that before doing this**

 ![](https://i.imgur.com/qpiVQGo.png)